iterative/dvc.org/content/docs/command-reference/repro.md

   for example with subdirectories containing a separate pipeline that can be reproduced independently.

-- `-R`, `--recursive` - only has an effect when `targets` that are path to directories are also given.
-This option determines the stages to be reproduced by searching each target directory and its subdirectories.
-If there are no directory paths among the `targets`, this option is ignored.
+- `-R`, `--recursive` - determines the stages to be reproduced by searching each target directory and its subdirectories.
+If there are no directories among the `targets`, this option is ignored.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.